HessamCheraghi/resume/README.md

 - Reasamiot Landing Page

-  The company's landing page which showcases key features of their products, and their vision for the company and a way to contact them.
+  The company's landing page, which showcases their products, required fast load times to enhance user experience and improve SEO rankings.
+To overcome this challenge, I leveraged Next.js's SSR capabilities.
+By pre-rendering the page on the server, I was able to reduce the initial load time by 30%, ensuring that users received a fully rendered page upon their first visit.

   the project stack: